jnand/cortland-guide/pages/yubikey.md

 #### Require key press ####

-We want ensure the user is made aware when any private key is read.
+Ensure the user is made aware when any private key is read.

 `❯ ykman openpgp touch aut on`
 `❯ ykman openpgp touch sig on`
 `❯ ykman openpgp touch enc on`

 ### Test run ###